 As a child, Mondays were special days because it meant pancakes for breakfast made by my dad.
-Working as hospital chaplain and the pastor of a Mennonite congregation kept my father quite busy.
+Working as a hospital chaplain and the pastor of a Mennonite congregation kept my father quite busy.
 Mondays were his days off and he developed a whole wheat flour recipe that he mixed up for us the first school day of each week.

 Served with butter and warmed syrup, we enjoyed this weekly treat and it became part of our family tradition.
 And if there were some left over, we might have them that evening with some vanilla ice cream sandwiched inside.
+At some point, he was given a white chef's hat which he proudly wear as he made the pancakes (pictured above.)
 As adults, my siblings and I would often request pancakes for breakfast when we visited.